Amateur radio frequency allocations: Very-high frequencies and ultra-high frequencies

-Frequencies above 30 MHz are referred to as Very High Frequency (VHF) region and those above 300 MHz are called Ultra High Frequency (UHF).
+Frequencies between 30 and 300 MHz are referred to as Very High Frequency (VHF) region and those between 300 MHz and 3 GHz are referred to as Ultra High Frequency (UHF).
 The allocated bands for amateurs are many megahertz wide, allowing for high-fidelity audio transmission modes (FM) and very fast data transmission modes that are unfeasible for the kilohertz-wide allocations in the HF bands.